coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 orthogonal to the transparent flag ``@`` for have.

-The have tactic and type classes resolution
+The have tactic and typeclass resolution
 ```````````````````````````````````````````

-Since |SSR| 1.5 the have tactic behaves as follows with respect to
+Since |SSR| 1.5 the ``have`` tactic behaves as follows with respect to
-type classes inference.
+typeclass inference.

   .. coqtop:: none